"My Hometown" by Miriam Toews

 Finally, I drove to the corner of First Street and William Avenue to see if my initials were still sunk into the old pavement.
 They were there but I could barely make them out.
 I knelt down and traced the letters with my finger, a tender hello and goodbye to my young self.
 Someday it would be like I’d never been there at all.

-Miriam Toews is the author of five novels: Summer of My Amazing Luck; A Boy of Good Breeding; the Governor General Award-winning, Canada Reads-winning A Complicated Kindness; The Flying Troutmans; and Irma Voth.
-She also wrote the non-fiction book Swing Low: A Life.
+Miriam Toews is the author of six novels: Summer of My Amazing Luck; A Boy of Good Breeding; the Governor General Award-winning, Canada Reads-winning A Complicated Kindness; The Flying Troutmans; Irma Voth and the Giller Prize-shortlisted All My Puny Sorrows.
+She also wrote the nonfiction book Swing Low: A Life.
 Toews grew up in Steinbach, Manitoba and now lives in Toronto.